 Official ACT or SAT test scores for all applicants who graduated from high school within the last five years must be mailed directly from ACT or SAT headquarters or from the student’s high school.
-A minimum score of 18 ACT or an 850 SAT is required for admission to Mississippi College.
+A minimum score of 18 ACT or an 940 SAT is required for admission to Mississippi College.
 Once an application, official transcript, and test score are received, a decision will be made regarding the student’s admission.
 If the student is accepted, they will receive a scholarship award offer via mail within 7-10 days of acceptance.
 Scores should be sent directly to The Office of Admission (Box 4026, Clinton, MS 39058) directly from the high school or from ACT or SAT.

 Measles, Mumps, and Rubella (MMR) Immunization Certificate is required.
 One MMR immunization in the past ten years or two in a lifetime are required.
 This document can be faxed, emailed, or hand delivered to the Office of Admission.